imccart/physician-hospital-VI/data.md

 * **[5\_HospitalData.sas](data-code/5_HospitalData.sas)**: Extracts hospital characteristics from CMS Provider of Services files.
 Includes information on ownership, teaching status, and bed size.
 * **[6\_BeneData.sas](data-code/6_BeneData.sas)**: Compiles patient demographics and enrollment status by year, including age, sex, race, and Medicaid dual-eligibility.
 Used to define patient covariates and sampling.
 * **[7\_MedparData.sas](data-code/7_MedparData.sas)**: Processes MedPAR claims for completeness but is not used in the construction of the final analytic files.
 Included here to document the full scope of claims processing.
-* **[8\_Episodes.sas](data-code/8_Episodes.sas)**: Constructs care episodes from inpatient and outpatient claims using a logic-based window around index admissions.
-Each episode represents a defined period of care surrounding a hospitalization.
+* **[8\_Episodes.sas](data-code/8_Episodes.sas)**: Constructs care episodes from inpatient and outpatient claims using a logic-based window around index inpatient admissions.
+Each episode therefore represents a defined period of care surrounding a hospitalization.
 * **[9\_OutcomeData.sas](data-code/9_OutcomeData.sas)**: Attaches quality outcomes to each episode, including 30-day mortality, 30-day readmission, and indicators of inpatient complications.

 ## Stage 2: Integration and Final Dataset Construction (Stata)